hazooma/Hazem_Hexad/README.md

   npm install
   npm start
 ```
-To see whether the server works check <http://localhost:3000> and see if you
+To see whether the server works check <http://localhost:26062> and see if you
-get a JSON object with a example tracking data.
+get `Hello World` message.

 To build the client go into the directory `client` and run
 ```